frankelavsky/academic_homepage/_posts/2026-03-09-prototyping-bottleneck.md

 ---
 layout: post
-title: "On LLMs: Was prototyping really a bottleneck?"
+title: "On genAI: Was prototyping really a bottleneck?"
 slug: prototyping-bottleneck
 tags:
 - prototyping